 Here are the steps we followed:

-We pulled the carpet and pad up from one of the corners of the room.
+We started by pulling the carpet and pad up from one of the corners of the room.
 We’d pull it back as far as we could and then cut it into strips with a box cutter.
 We stacked it up in the room and then bagged it into trash bags and put it outside.
 Our city will pick this type of thing up as long as it is in a manageable pile.

 STEP TWO: SCRAPE & CLEAN UP GLUE